bdn007/bdn007.github.io/_posts/2025-05-03-math-notation.md

 ---
-title: Mathematical Notations - is this not working?
+title: Mathematical Notations - is it not working?
 description: Why some mathematical clearly rendered correctly, some others just don't?
 date: 2025-05-03
 categories: [math, query]